GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     ![Screenshot of the Azure OpenAI service's Keys and Endpoints page is displayed, with the KEY 1 and Endpoint copy buttons highlighted by red boxes.](./instructions276019/azure-openai-keys-and-endpoints.png)
 <br>
     You can use either <code spellcheck="false">KEY 1</code> or <code spellcheck="false">KEY 2</code>.
 Always having two keys allows you to securely rotate and regenerate keys without causing service disruption.
-3. Once you have your endpoint and key, maximize the Cloud Shell pane again, then use the commands below to add your values to the configuration table.
+3. Once you have your endpoint and key, maximize the *pgAdmin* window, then use the commands below to add your values to the configuration table.
 Ensure you replace the <code spellcheck="false">{endpoint}</code> and <code spellcheck="false">{api-key}</code> tokens with the values you copied from the Azure portal.

     ```sql
     SELECT azure_ai.set_setting('azure_openai.endpoint', '{endpoint}');